locationtech/jts/README.md

 Only `jts-core.jar` is needed to use the library in an application.
 The other JAR files are external tools or optional extensions.

+## Developing

+Building and developing with JTS is described in the [Developing Guide](DEVELOPING.md).

 ## Contributing

 If you are interested in contributing to JTS please read the [Contributing Guide](CONTRIBUTING.md).